sitedata/whmcs-client-password-changer/README.md

+Psst...
+If you would like to support my work or are just pure sound, you can [Buy me a coffee ☕](https://www.buymeacoffee.com/leemahoney3)!

 # WHMCS Client Password Changer

+### Version 1.0.2 is now available
+Cleaned up some code and added modal functionality to update passwords without leaving the current page.

+---

 ## What is this?
 Allows admins to change a users password manually without the need to send an email to the client and reset it that way.